chrisryan91/PremierLeagueTable/README.md

 ![image of the clear_results](documents/readme%20images/end_of_season.png)

-In this English example, 380 games are played over the course of 38 matchdays with ten games per matchday.
-At the end of the season, when all the games of rows have been looped through, the champions and runners up are printed to the terminal with the option to view to entire table again.
+In this English example, 380 games are played for 38 matchdays with ten games per matchday.
+At the end of the season, when all the games of rows have been looped through, the champions and runners-up are printed to the terminal with the option to view to entire table again.

 ![image of the choosing to 'clear results'](documents/readme%20images/clear_results.png)

 ### Existing Features
 #### Google Sheet Integration
-- The program interacts with a Google Sheet document titled *league table*.
+- The program interacts with a Google Sheet document titled *League table*.
 The document contains two worksheets titled *standings* and *fixtures*.
 Data is taken from the *fixtures* worksheet.
 Resulting data updates both the *fixtures* and *standings* worksheet. *Standings* maintains the sorted league.
 - The *fixtures* sheet stores the values for the goals scored for each team and the goal difference for each team for each game.
 - The *standings* sheet stores the points for each team and the goal difference over the course of the entire season.

 #### Interface and Interaction
 - The menu will provide users with an interface with different options.
-Each option has further options to choose from i.e entering match results.
+Each option has further options to choose from i.e. entering match results.
 The option to return to the menu is available at any point while running the program.
 - Choosing the option to view the table as it stands will give the user the ability to choose to see the entire table or the top or bottom teams.
 - The 'tabulate' library is used to format the table data in the terminal.

 #### Match Result Entry
-- The program presents the user with a match to enter the results from.
+- The program presents the user with a match to enter the results.
 The user is asked to input the goals scored by each team separately.
 - The user is made aware of the specific matchday and is prompted to view the table at the end of every matchday.

 #### Saving Progress
-The progress automatically saves and loads progress into a file in the programs directory.
+The progress automatically saves and loads progress into a file in the directory of the program.
 This allows for data to be saved when the program is exited.
 This means the user can return and enter results from where they left off.
 It can be cleared at any point.

 #### Input Validation